rumca-js/youtube-dl-mgr/README.md

 # Overview
-Youtube download manager.
+Youtube music download manager.
 Downloads youtube links as music from the specified input file.
 The files should be separated by newline.

 Comes in a bundle of bash script and python script.